ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

    salloc: Granted job allocation 2323230
    salloc: Waiting for resource configuration
-   salloc: Nodes gpub073 are ready for job dt-login03 bin$ hostname #<-- on the login node dt-login03.delta.ncsa.illinois.edu dt-login03 release$ srun bandwidthTest --htod #<-- on the compute resource CUDA Bandwidth Test - Starting...
+   salloc: Nodes gpub073 are ready for job
+   $ hostname #<-- on the login node dt-login03.delta.ncsa.illinois.edu
+   $ srun bandwidthTest --htod #<-- on the compute resource, honoring your salloc settings CUDA Bandwidth Test - Starting...
    Running on...